exoscale/clojure-kubectl/README.md

 ### Helper functions

-The `clojure-kubectl.helpers` namespace contains helper functions to build command maps.
+The `exoscale.kubectl.helpers` namespace contains helper functions to build command maps.
 For example, the previous command can be generated with:

 ```clojure
 (require '[exoscale.kubectl.helpers :as h])